Financial Aid, Awards and Scholarships

 Need-Based Assistance

-The One Stop can assist students in obtaining need-based financial aid including: grants, gift aid awarded to the student that does not need to be repaid; loans, awards that require repayment; federal work-study, part-time employment that helps students meet the cost of college and participate in community service; and scholarships, a type of gift aid awarded to students that does not need to be repaid.
+The One Stop can assist students in obtaining need-based financial aid including: grants and scholarships, money provided to students that does not have to be repaid; loans, money borrowed by the student to pay for educational expenses and must be repaid, typically with interest; federal work-study, part-time employment that helps students meet the cost of college and participate in community service.
 The total amount of aid a student receives is based on a family's financial circumstances.
-To be considered for all need-based financial aid, new first-year students, returning and new transfer students must complete the Free Application for Federal Student Aid (FAFSA) by March 1 for the 2024-2025 award year.
-The FAFSA should be completed every year (fafsa.gov).
+To be considered for all need-based financial aid, incoming first-year students, returning, Regional, Transfer, and Graduate students must complete the Free Application for Federal Student Aid (FAFSA) by Miami's FAFSA submission deadline of February 1.
+The FAFSA should be completed annually (fafsa.gov).

-A student cannot receive any combination of aid, including loans, grants, federal work-study, and scholarships that exceeds the cost of attendance.
+A student cannot receive any combination of aid, including loans, grants and scholarships, and federal work-study, that exceeds the cost of attendance.
 If the total amount of financial aid exceeds the cost of attendance, the amount of aid will be reduced.

 Private Loans